mintchococookies/ecommerce-website/README.md

 7. **Order Placement and Cart Clearance**
    - After the customer has placed an order, their cart is cleared of all items, and they are shown an order confirmation message.

+8. **Forms**
+   - Web forms are implemented for user registration and login, allowing users to enter their data conveniently.

+9. **Error Handling**
+   - The website includes robust error handling mechanisms to provide clear and informative messages to users in case of incorrect inputs or other errors.

+10. **PHP Sessions**
+    - PHP sessions are used to manage user sessions, ensuring that user data is maintained across different pages of the website and enhancing user experience.